xanderhendriks/docker-stm32cubeide/README.md

     docker build -t xanderhendriks/stm32cubeide .

-You can now push the new image to the public registry:
+You can now tag the repo for a new build to be started on the docker hub

-    docker push xanderhendriks/stm32cubeide

 Run